Taste Review #42 – Glen Keith Distillers Edition

 A bit sharp.
 Apple, but mostly malted barley, sweet, toffee vanilla

 A bit of a mixed bag.
-Not too strong in the mouth, but a nice mouthfeel.
-A bit oily, coating the mouth.
+Not too strong in the mouth.
+A little oil, thinly coating the mouth.
 Toffee, vanilla, a slight fruitiness.
 Malt and wood are there.

 Very short and sharp.
 Not smooth at all, a burn down the back of the throat.
 A quick hint of spice and wood, but within seconds it’s gone.